elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 <span style="color:white">_</span> | <span style="color:white">_</span>
 -- | --
+OR |Do you want to get a PID for each training material?
 OR |Do you want to get one PID for your whole training or course?
-OR | If, for example, you have organised a one-week training or developed a MOOC course containing several topics, do you want to get a separate PID for each topic/module?
-OR | You want to organise by concepts and create a mapped collection in which each concept will have an ID with dataset and metadata grouped
+OR |Do you want to get a separate PID for each topic/module?
+For example, for a course containing several topics OR |Do you want to create a collection of of topics with a PID where each concept will also have a PID and associated metadata?
+OR |Do you want to get one PID for your whole training or course?

 No answer is wrong, you just need to make sure that when you share the material all related data will be findable, accessible and reusable as much as possible.
 Keeping that in mind, you might want to find an strategy to help others reuse your training when the material is very extensive.
 For example, a full day or a full week training are composed not only of a presentation, but a description of sessions of this presentation, activities, videos, etc. So in this case, it could be handy to split the training into small sessions with individual PIDs, that can be packaged into a collection.